opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 Technically, AD wasn’t our first extension.
 Like anyone exploring a new space, we created a [“Hello World” example](https://github.com/opensearch-project/opensearch-sdk-java/blob/main/src/main/java/org/opensearch/sdk/sample/helloworld/HelloWorldExtension.java) to show how easy it was to get started and to demonstrate the usage of the basic interfaces without the complexity of a real world application.
 We then wanted to face the challenges of migrating a full fledged, production-ready plugin ourselves.

 Most plugins make requests to OpenSearch for user data or cluster state.
 Our extensions needed a REST client to match this functionality.
-Our initial choice was the[OpenSearch Java Client](https://github.com/opensearch-project/opensearch-java).
+Our initial choice was the [OpenSearch Java Client](https://github.com/opensearch-project/opensearch-java).
 As a robust, spec-based, auto-generated client, it seemed to be an ideal choice, especially because of our future wish to port the SDK to other programming languages that all have similar clients.
 This is still the preferred client for new extension development.
 However, for the experimental release, AD was very dependent on the existing NodeClient API, and we found ourselves rewriting too much code.

 The Java high-level REST Client, currently part of OpenSearch core, had a nearly identical interface but has been proposed for deprecation.
 We chose to use it for the early migration work and decided to not to switch the client until it’s removed in OpenSearch 3.0 or 4.0.
 This allowed us to minimize the amount of work and to quickly migrate all APIs by adding a handful wrapper classes.